cypress-io/cypress-documentation/source/guides/getting-started/installing-cypress.md

 The direct download will always grab the latest available version.
 Your platform will be detected automatically.

-Just manually unzip and double click.
+Then you can manually unzip and double click.
 Cypress will run without needing to install any dependencies.

 {% video local /img/snippets/installing-global.mp4 %}

 ## {% fa fa-refresh %} Continuous integration

 Please read our {% url 'Continuous Integration' continuous-integration %} docs for help installing Cypress in CI.
-When running in linux you'll need to install some {% url 'system dependencies' continuous-integration#Dependencies %} or you can just use our {% url 'Docker images' docker %} which have everything you need prebuilt.
+When running in linux you'll need to install some {% url 'system dependencies' continuous-integration#Dependencies %} or you can use our {% url 'Docker images' docker %} which have everything you need prebuilt.

 # Opening Cypress